eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - **Auto build**: Enable or disable auto build for the project.
 This command is also available in the project overview.

-- **Auto inject metrics**: Enable or disable the injection of app metrics for your project.
+- **Auto inject metrics**: Enable or disable the injection of open metrics into your application at build time.
+This option provides monitoring capabilities that are then used by the performance dashboard.
 This option is disabled by default.
-Enable this option to add Open Metrics code to your project at build time.

 - **Enable or disable project**: Enable or disable the project.
 This command is also available in the project overview.